yousefelassal/quote-cron/README.md

 > It is never too late to be what you might have been.

 > Friendship marks a life even more deeply than love.
 Love risks degenerating into obsession, friendship is never anything but sharing.

+> Prejudice is a burden that confuses the past, threatens the future and renders the present inaccessible.